mmtrebuchet/bpreveal/doc/text/programs.rst

 :py:mod:`trainSoloModel<bpreveal.trainSoloModel>`
     Takes in a training input configuration
-    and trains up a model to predict the the given data, with no bias correction.
+    and trains up a model to predict the given data, with no bias correction.
     Saves the model to disk, along with information from the training phase.